F1: How crashing out helps win races

 But for the races that follow in Malaysia and Japan, longer, more complex plans are required.

-"We start shifting them to the new time zone before they leave, so they get a head start and then managing their light/dark cycles which is a key synchronizer of circadian clocks.
+"We start shifting them to the new time zone before they leave, so they get a head start and then managing their light/dark cycles which is a key synchronizer of circadian clock," Lockley added.

-"So when to see light but also when to avoid light -- wearing sunglasses becomes an important component," Lockley added.
+"So when to see light but also when to avoid light -- wearing sunglasses becomes an important component."

 "We also use melatonin which is good at helping you shift your clock and we manage caffeine use so it's being used optimally to help alertness, but minimizing the negative impacts on sleep."